SAP-samples/btp-cf-cap-multitenant-susaas/docu/2-basic/7-explore-the-components/README.md

 > **Important** - Find more details in the [Shared Container](./components/SharedContainer.md) Reamde document!

 To have the ability to share data among your consumer tenants, a shared database container is set up for the sample scenario.
 This allows the provider to maintain e.g. master data (Languages, Countries, Currencies) in a central place and update it simultaneously for all consumer tenants.
-This concept is building on the cross-container access capabilities of database containers in the same Cloud Foundry Space.
+This concept is building on the cross-container access capabilities of database containers.

 ## 8. Resiliency components